 This might affect you if you are in the UK with a fiancé visa, or if your marriage would have helped you to regularise your immigration status in the UK (for example, if you are getting married to an EEA national or a British citizen).

-If your ceremony has been cancelled, you should take note of any arrangements by your Register Office for reinstating it.
+If your ceremony was cancelled, you should take note of any arrangements by your Register Office for reinstating it.

 Reporting has been temporarily paused by the Home Office during the last lockdown period, but centres now have limited opening times.
 You should receive a text message to inform you when reporting starts again.
 You should contact your reporting centre by email with your name and Home Office reference number to make sure they have a valid telephone number for future contact (for example, if you think they might have an old number).